ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Introduction

-\begin{itemize}[left=0pt] \item \textbf{Comprehensive Evaluation Framework:} ChinaTravel provides a rich sandbox with authentic travel data, a domain-specific language for scalable requirements formulation and automated evaluation, and diverse metrics covering feasibility, constraint satisfaction, and preference ranking. \item \textbf{Integration of Synthetic and Human Data:} ChinaTravel integrates both LLM-generated and human-authored queries to create realistic evaluation scenarios.
-The validation set contains 154 human queries with combinatorial constraint requirements absent from synthetic data, while the test subset provides 1,000 open-scenario queries.
-This structure specifically assesses agents' generalization capabilities across unseen constraint composition. \item \textbf{Empirical Neuro-Symbolic Insights:} Extensive experiments are conducted and the results reveal that neuro-symbolic agents significantly outperform pure LLM-based solutions on constraints satisfaction, achieving a constraint satisfaction rate of 27.9\% compared to 2.60\% by purely neural methods, thus highlighting their promise for travel planning tasks. \item \textbf{Identified Challenges for Future Research:} We pinpoint key challenges of open-world requirements: open contextual reasoning, and unseen concept composition, providing a foundation for advancing agents toward real-world applicability. \end{itemize}
+\textbf{Empirical Analysis of Neuro-Symbolic Agents:} Extensive experiments are conducted and the results reveal that neuro-symbolic agents significantly outperform pure LLM-based solutions on constraints satisfaction, achieving a success rate of 37.0\% compared to 2.60\% by purely neural methods, thus highlighting their promise for travel planning tasks.
+We also identify the key challenges of open-world requirements: open contextual grounding, and unseen concept composition, providing a foundation for advancing reliable agents toward real-world applicability.

-Overall, ChinaTravel provides a multi-dimensional benchmark that rigorously assesses travel planning capacity, serving as a critical bridge between academic research and practical applications.
+Overall, ChinaTravel provides a challenging benchmark that rigorously assesses constraint satisfaction for travel planning, serving as a bridge between academic research and practical applications.